Pre-eclampsia & High Blood Pressure

 This is a condition specific to pregnancy.
 It is not apparent how or why it happens, but ultimately, the only cure is to deliver your baby.
 Pre-eclampsia may be written down in your notes as “PET” which is shorthand for Pre-Eclamptic Toxaemia.

-Any decision to deliver early will be made by your doctor based on all the evidence available, which will include blood pressure readings, urine tests, blood tests and scans.
+Any decision to deliver early will be made by your doctor based on discussion with you and all the evidence available, which will include blood pressure readings, urine tests, blood tests and scans.

 Statistics

-Around 10% of pregnancies develop Pre-Eclampsia.
-Every year around 600 babies and 6 mums die due to Pre-Eclampsia.
+Around 10% of pregnancies develop raised blood pressure (2-4% of pregnancies are complicated by PET).
+Every year in the UK around 300 babies and 3 mums die due to Pre-Eclampsia.
 Pre-Eclampsia is more likely to occur in first pregnancies and the risk of women developing it in future pregnancies is 16%, and 25% if they suffered from severe Pre-Eclampsia.
 This rises to 55% if their baby was delivered before 28 weeks.
-Half of women with severe Pre-Eclampsia give birth pre-term.
 Pre-Eclampsia is responsible for 15% of all preterm births.

 HELLP Syndrome

-HELLP stands for Haemolysis Elevated Liver Low Platelets, or broken down:
+HELLP stands for Haemolysis Elevated Liver Low Platelets:

-- Haemolysis – this means that some of your blood cells start to die and you become anaemic
+- Haemolysis – this means that some of your red blood cells start to breakdown and you become anaemic.

 - Low Platelets – platelets are the bit in your blood which forms scabs or clots.
-If they are too low, you may not be able to have an epidural.
+In HELLP syndrome they tend to fall and if they are too low, you may not be able to have an epidural.

 Eclampsia

 This is a rare, although serious complication of Pre-Eclamptic Toxaemia (PET).
-It means that you have had a fit as a result of your raised blood pressure.
-If it happens, it is likely to lead to a longer hospital stay.
+It means that you have had a fit/seizure as a result of your condition.
+If it happens, you are likely to need urgent delivery and medication.
 Your obstetric team will fully debrief you on what happened and give you recommendations for future pregnancies.

 Treatment

-Whatever the cause of your high blood pressure, your medical team will be aiming to keep your blood pressure stable.
-This can be done with a combination of non-medical (lifestyle) changes and some medicines.
+Whatever the cause of your high blood pressure, your medical team will be aiming to keep your blood pressure in the normal range.
 All medicines given during pregnancy have been tried and tested to be safe.

 The commonest medicines for treatment of high blood pressure are: